 Editing the little things go a long way when it comes to editing black and white photos.
 Eliminating the colour often causes us to pay attention to other details, so those seemingly minor edits make a big difference in the overall shot.
 If you’re editing a landscape and there’s just one rock that looks a little off, take the time to edit it.

 There are a few good tools for making those little edits, like the adjustment brush in Camera Raw.
 In Photoshop, the dodge and burn tools help to lighten and darken specific parts of the image.
-The clone and healing brush tool also helps with those little edits.
+The clone and healing brush tool also helps with those little edits and give a clong effect in photography.
 Before you make each little edit, make a new layer so you can easily see the changes and undo them if necessary.

 While you can convert an image to black and white with just a few clicks, taking the time to fine tune the image pays off in the end.
 Use the colour sliders in Camera Raw or a Photoshop black and white adjustment layer, to customise the gray that each colour converts to.
 Try to get a true white and a true black in the image, creating a high contrast shot.
 Portraits can often be fine-tuned using adjustments to the yellow and red channels, while edits that may seem little go a long way in any black and white shot.